Monogramm/vue-symfony-starter/README.md

 All tests are executed automatically when building the Docker production images, but it is possible to execute tests locally.

+Code coverage results will be stored in `./coverage` directory at the end of CI builds.

 ### Unit tests

 ```bash